Payment for a funeral

 Help with funeral costs

-If a person has no next of kin or the next of kin are receiving certain social security payments, the Department Communities and Social Inclusion (SA) may arrange and pay for a cremation.
+If a person has no next of kin or the next of kin are receiving certain social security payments, the Department of Human Services (SA) may arrange and pay for a cremation.
 For more information contact the Funerals Assistance Programme.